 Owner James Nicoloro has been in the piano business for over 40 years.

 He started out reconditioning older used pianos but has adapted his business model through the years to feature a variety of used and new pianos.

 He sells rebuilt Steinways and Yamahas, and new Casio digital pianos.

 Falcetti Pianos was founded in 2016.
 They opened a store in Natick (near Roger’s–see below) and added the Yamaha line which they took on after the prior Yamaha dealer closed.

-They offer Mason & Hamlin pianos, as well.
+They offer Mason & Hamlin and Estonia pianos, as well.